mdedetrich/monix-opentracing/README.md

 * Applying a transformation `.executeWithOptions(_.enableLocalContextPropagation)` on each Task that uses a Local
 * Setting system property `monix.environment.localContextPropagation` to 1

+If you are mixing usage of `Future` with `Task` (i.e. setting and getting spans in both `Future` and `Task`) you also should disable local context isolation on run, here are the ways of doing his.
+Note that this requires at least Monix 3.2.0

+* You can import the `Task.defaultOptions.enableLocalContextPropagation.disableLocalContextIsolateOnRun` implicit and use `runToFutureOpt`
+* Applying a transformation `.executeWithOptions(_.enableLocalContextPropagation.disableLocalContextIsolateOnRun)` on each Task that uses a Local
+* Setting system property `monix.environment.disableLocalContextIsolateOnRun` to 1

 ### Using the Scope Manager

 OpenTracing provides an abstraction called the